f1982/the-den-of-andy-2022/README.md

 # dev

-`regenerate package-lock.json`
+regenerate `package-lock.json`, How to only update `package-lock.json` only

-How to only update `package-lock.json` only
+`npm i --package-lock-only`

 # deploy